 In January 2008, the CICA issued Section 3064, "Goodwill and Intangible Assets", which replaces existing Section 3062, "Goodwill and Other Intangible Assets".
 This new section establishes standards for the recognition of internally developed intangible assets.
-The standards for the recognition and impairment testing of goodwill are carried forward unchanged.
-This section is applicable to the Company commencing September 1, 2009.
+This section is applicable to the Company commencing October 1, 2008.